apache/skywalking-banyandb-helm/README.md

 The backup and restore functionalities are supported in the BanyanDB Helm Chart.
 The detailed configuration can be found in [backup.md](./doc/backup.md).

+## Lifecycle Management

+The lifecycle management functionalities are supported in the BanyanDB Helm Chart.
+The detailed configuration can be found in [lifecycle.md](./doc/lifecycle.md).

 # Install the development version of BanyanDB using the master branch

 This is needed **only** when you want to install [BanyanDB](https://github.com/apache/skywalking-banyandb/tree/main) from the master branch.